WikGitHub/WikGitHub/README.md

 ## Contact
 [LinkedIn](https://www.linkedin.com/in/wiktoriakasprzak/)

 I'm always looking for opportunities to collaborate, so if you have a project in mind, feel free to get in touch.
-Thank you for stopping by!